-A school talent show is one of the easiest family fun events to pull off!
+A school talent show is one of the easiest family fun events to pull off and works as a great family fun elementary school event, middle school assembly or after school high school student program.

-If you’ve been considering adding this popular event into your calendar of events, then read on for details on how to pull it off!
+If you’ve been considering adding this popular event into your calendar of events for your school or as a Parent Teacher Organization (PTO) sponsored event, then read on for details on how to pull off a super fun school talent show!

 Start planning the talent show early